 Asian Noodle Platter with Crisp Veggies and Peanut Sauce

-This colorful mélange of flavors and textures is easy enough for a weeknight meal, yet gorgeous enough to impress guests.
+A feast of Asian noodles and colorful vegetables, this medley of flavors and textures is easy enough for a weeknight meal, yet gorgeous enough to impress guests.
+Meant to be served at room temperature, this is also a good choice for a potluck or buffet.

 - 4 ounces Asian rice vermicelli or bean-thread noodles

-- Coconut-Peanut Sauce or Salad Dressing, about 3/4 cup, or as desired
+- Coconut-Peanut Sauce or Salad Dressing, as needed

 - 1 cup thinly shredded red cabbage